hamzaaitbrik/RedditDMBot/README.md

 # RedditSeleniumBot
-NOTE: The script needs to be modified, read the comments.\n RedditSeleniumBot is a bot made for the purpouse of automating the process of sending messages to Reddit users What the bot does:
+NOTE: The script needs to be modified, read the comments.<br/>
+RedditSeleniumBot is a bot made for the purpouse of automating the process of sending messages to Reddit users What the bot does:
 1 - Logs into your Reddit account